Land evaluation – towards a revised framework

 concepts and additional tools and procedures that might be appropriate for inclusion

-in a revised framework for land evaluation, and discusses advantages
+in a revised framework for land evaluation, and discusses advantages and disadvantages

 of each.